Requirements and Limitations

 • You must add the Linux machine to the Veeam Backup & Replication console as a managed server.
 The hardened repository cannot be shared between different Veeam Backup & Replication servers.

-• The Linux machine must have redundant network connection.
+• The Linux machine should have redundant network connection.

 Repository